sydneycasey/skilltest/README.md

 1. The app should be appealing to users on both desktop and mobile, please style it to the best of your ability.

 # Core Values of Design
-1. Simplicity in the user experience and aesthetic.
+1. Polsihed simplicity in the user experience and aesthetic.
 1. Focus on empathy for the user’s experience.

 # Resources